r-fernandezz/downshape/README.md

 the NetCDF file will be not rename (called “topo”).

 :heavy_check_mark: **\[vars_speed\]** : List first, second component and
-variable name.
-To calcul copernicus variables speed with two components (name vector are juste used into code but it’s not names of output files).
-First (or n) element of “compo1” vector correspond to first (or
+output variable name.
+To calcul copernicus variables speed with two components.
+First (or n) element of “compo1” vector correspond to first (or n) element of “compo2” vector.
+All variables must have unique component names.
+The first and second vector give the variable names into “my_variable_name” column of **parameters_copernicus.csv** (same of “tabname” into **\[renameVar\]**).
-n) element of “compo2” vector.
-WARNING !! : If two different variables have same component name, bug in the code.
-This target will be modified by speedCompo_cmip() and speedCompo_copernicus() function to integrate depth variables created during the process (chl50-100, uo0-100, etc…).
-For example, final name of the variable named “wind” in this target and calculated with “uo” and “vo” components will be “uovo” (two component names will be always pasted to give final name of speed file).
-In this vector, given coponent variable names after the rename step with renameVar() function and **renameVar** target.

 :heavy_check_mark: **\[bathy_CDO\]** : Logical.
 If “TRUE” bathymetry
 variable from CDO are downloaded into “data_copernicus” folder.
 The name